This post contains affiliate links for your convenience. View our full disclosure policy here.

 Number sense is so important in early childhood, and is much more than just recognizing numbers and counting sets.
-Practice number identification, counting, subitizing, tally marks, ten frames, addition, and more with this fun surprise number envelopes activity!
+Practice number identification, counting, subitizing, tally marks, ten frames, addition, and more with this fun and free Surprise Envelopes Number Sense Activity!

-The idea is to have unmarked envelopes (you could use paper sacks as well) and add all the items for a specific number in the envelopes.
-The kids won’t know what number they will get, which makes it a surprise!
+For this number sense activity, the idea is to have unmarked envelopes and add all the items for each specific number into an individual envelope.
+The kids won’t know what number they will get, which makes it a fun surprise!

-You can use these surprise envelopes during your number talks, add them to the number board (for number of the week) or use them in a math center for kids to explore on their own.
+You can use these surprise envelopes during your number talks, add them to a number board (for number of the week), or use them in your math centers for kids to explore on their own.

 - Colored paper

 - Envelopes or small paper bags